 “Best oil and gas production allocation software” is a short search phrase for a deceptively complex buying decision.
 Allocation is the math that splits commingled volumes into per-well, per-lease, and per-owner numbers.
 Get it wrong and royalty owners are paid wrong, JIB partners are billed wrong, and state reports are wrong.
 Every independent operator with commingled wells needs a plan for this job.
-This page names the honest best picks and the profile each one fits.
+This page names the honest best picks in production allocation software and the profile each one fits.

 The Shortlist